Thermostats are essential for the reliable and safe operation of machines and systems.

 <br/>

-In what kinds of applications are built-in thermostats typically used?
+In what applications are built-in thermostats used?

-- Typical applications include, for example:
+Typical applications include, for example:

 - boilers and water heaters